-On November 5, 2013, the Company completed a private placement pursuant to which it sold 1 million shares of its common stock to Carlos Picosse, chief executive officer of the Company's wholly owned subsidiary iBio Brazil, and 200,000 shares of common stock to Dr. Renato Lobo, chief medical officer of iBio Brazil, at a price per share of \$0.40, for a total consideration of \$480,000.
+On November 5, 2013, the Company completed a private placement pursuant to which it sold 1 million shares of its common stock to Carlos Picosse, chief executive officer of the Company's wholly-owned subsidiary iBio Brazil, and 200,000 shares of common stock to Dr. Renato Lobo, chief medical officer of iBio Brazil, at a price per share of \$0.40, for a total consideration of \$480,000.
+The shares were issued in January 2014.